First Detection of an Ultracool Dwarf at 340 MHz: VLITE Observations of EI Cancri AB

 To determine the nature of the emission, we calculate the stellar disk-averaged brightness temperature ($T_B$) of each event (henceforth ``brightness temperature'').
 Brightness temperature in K is determined as a function of flux density ($S$), distance to the star ($d$), and size of the emitting region ($r$):

 for $S$ in mJy, $\frac{d}{r}$ unitless, and adoption of the stellar radius of \EI A in units of $R_\odot$ for $r$.
 We estimate stellar radius by substituting masses from \cite{Winters2021} into the relation from \cite{Pineda2021}.
 Derived brightness temperatures from VLITE data $\gtrsim 10^{12}$~K indicate a coherent emission mechanism \citep{Dulk1985,Melrose1991}.
 All of our VLITE detections meet this criterion.
-However, at 340 MHz, the radius of emission could be from large magnetic loops as far from the stellar surface as the source surface radius, where the magnetic field lines become open.
-This radius could be expected to be on the order of 5~$R_*$ \citep{Vidotto2014}.
-In this case, brightness temperature is smaller by a factor of 25, below the $\sim10^{12}$~K coherent emission threshold for each event.
+However, at 340 MHz, the radius of emission could be from large magnetic loops extending far above the stellar surface.
+It is likely that the emission is coherent from the electron cyclotron maser instability (ECMI), in line with findings for other UCDs \citep{Hallinan2008,VilladsenHallinan2019}, but because brightness temperature scales smaller with a larger radius, possibly below the coherent/incoherent boundary, it is important to consider this possibility and its implications.

-Our measured radio fluxes and archival ROSAT X-ray luminosity land very close to the G\"{u}del-Benz empirical relation (GBR) \citep{Drake1989,GuedelBenz1993,BenzGuedel1994}.
-This could be taken as evidence of incoherent, gyrosynchrotron emission.
-However, there is evidence that low-frequency, strongly-polarized emission, previously presumed to be coherent, adheres to the GBR in some cases \citep[e.g, RS CVns;][]{Vedantham2022}.
-Our result suggests a unique property of the \EI system given previous LOFAR observations which found that low-frequency radio emission from M dwarfs departs from the GB relation \citep{Callingham2021}.
-Table~\ref{table:VLITEDetections} reports parameters, including brightness temperature, for our three VLITE detections of \EI AB.
+If the emission occurs at the fundamental cyclotron frequency, as is common for ECMI, then the observed frequency of 340 MHz corresponds to a magnetic field strength in the emission region of 120~G. If the stars' rotation periods are $\sim$80~days, then 120~G is a typical average surface magnetic field \citep{Reiners2022}.
+Conversely, if the stars' rotation periods are $\sim$10~hr, then their average surface fields are likely multiple kG, with dipolar fields of order 200-1000~G, as found for the rapidly rotating late-M binary UV Ceti \citep{Kochukhov2017}.
+If we assume a kG dipole field, this magnetic field would decay to 120~G at a radius of about 2~$R_*$.
+Thus, for the favored mechanism of ECMI, the emission is predicted to originate at around 1-2~$R_*$, depending on the stars' rotation and magnetic properties.
+If the source size has a radius of 2~$R_*$, our brightness temperatures would be a factor of 4 smaller, overlapping the $10^{12}$~K boundary differentiating coherent and incoherent emission.